-As far as future directions are concerned, our results were obtained using relatively standard acquisition protocols on a 3 Telsa scanner.
-Increased fMRI spatial resolution (especially given the relatively small size of the PAC ) and reductions in measurement noise would likely further improve reconstruction accuracy (Kay and Gallant, 2009).
-Further improvements might also be made by developing more sophisticated decoding models to include (for example) spatiotemporal non-linearities and/or expectation and habituation effects.
-Such models will likely require the use of more diverse auditory sequences specifically designed to elicit these phenomenon.
+As far as future directions are concerned, our results were obtained using relatively standard acquisition protocols on a 3 Telsa scanner, which limited both temporal and spatial resolution.
+As a consequence, we used slow tone sequences where the tones remained constant for 2s at a time.
+Much higher temporal resolution would be needed for reconstructing natural sound stimuli.
+Increased fMRI spatial resolution (especially given the relatively small size of the PAC ) and reductions in measurement noise would likely further improve reconstruction accuracy (Kay & Gallant, 2009).

-Finally, we only considered voxel tuning along the single dimension of frequency.
-Other auditory fMRI studies have developed more complex encoding models that include the spectro-temporal modulations common to natural sound stimuli (Schönwiesner and Zatorre, 2009; Moerel et al., 2012; 2013; Santoro et al., 2014).
-A natural extension to our research would be to expand our pRF encoding algorithm to allow us to model more complex and behaviorally relevant stimuli and examine the response properties in non-primary auditory areas (Moerel et al., 2014; Saenz and Langers, 2014).
-Future investigations may also be aimed at linking cortical responses to perceptual experience for ambiguous auditory stimuli, and examining the effects of attention (Da Costa et al., 2013).
+Second, we only considered voxel tuning along the single dimension of frequency.
+Other auditory fMRI studies have developed more complex encoding models that include (for example) spatiotemporal non-linearities.
+Expectation and/or habituation effects are also likely to play an important role.
+Thus, it is likely that much more sophisticated models (similar to those being developed in the visual domain XXX) will be necessary to describe cortical responses to the spectro-temporal modulations common to natural sound stimuli (Schönwiesner & Zatorre, 2009; Moerel et al., 2012; 2013; Santoro et al., 2014).
+A natural extension to our research would be to expand our stimuli and pRF encoding algorithms to allow us to model more complex and behaviorally relevant stimuli and examine the response properties in non-primary auditory areas (Moerel et al., 2014; Saenz & Langers, 2014).

+As far as future directions are concerned, one obviously promising direction will be to use these methods to link cortical responses to perceptual experience for ambiguous auditory stimuli, and/or to examine the effects of attention (Da Costa et al., 2013).

 References